Year 5 2023 - 2024

 - Please come to school wearing your PE kit on a Tuesday and Friday.
 Some of these sessions will be outside so please wear appropriate outdoor kit (tracksuit bottoms/ leggings and a jumper/ tracksuit top).
 You must wear school agreed PE kits.
 If you are unsure of this then please refer to the newsletters or ask me directly in the morning or via the school office.

 - Maths and English homework will be given out on a Friday to be completed and handed in the following Friday.
 Spelling homework will be given on a Friday, to be completed for the following Friday.

 Here is a link to the book that I recommend you purchasing to help your child with the Upper Key Stage Two grammar, punctuation and spelling expectations:

-Hearts and Minds: We will be learning how to recognise when someone needs help.
+Hearts and Minds: We will be learning how to appreciate.

-PE: On Wednesday's we will be doing Tennis and on Friday's we will be doing Cricket.
+PE: On Tuesday's we will be doing outdoor P.E and on Friday's we will be indoor P.E.

 Don't forget to visit our Think Like an Engineer website regularly, to see what we're all busy doing: